 When in doubt, be sure to refer to the owner’s manual and documentation provided by your sprinkler system’s manufacturer.
 There is a chance that your sprinkler system could use different terms or come with additional features.
 The best way to understand your product is to read specific information about how to use it.

-Your sprinkler system will allow you to choose a specific time of day for each of the programs available to start.
+Your sprinkler system allows you to choose a specific time of day for each of the programs available to start.
 Once a program starts, your lawn is being watered according to the conditions set in that program.
 After your system works through all program settings, the watering will stop.

 The run time refers to the amount of time that each station on your sprinkler remains in operation.
-If you set a run time of 45 minutes, you can expect the valves to close and for watering to stop after 45 minutes have passed by.
+If you set a run time of 45 minutes, the valves will close after time has passed by.

 When your sprinkler is set to run, it will go through all the programs that you have set in order and then stop.

 If you need to stop your sprinkler program from running, simply select the off or stop functions.
-This will be useful in case you need to move across an area of the lawn that is being watered and you don’t want to get wet.
+Knowing the watered areas of the lawn will be helpful in avoiding getting wet while moving across them.

 The semi-auto feature is useful if you want to run a particular program for longer than usual.
 This can be helpful during times when your area might be experiencing a drought or excessive heatwave which makes your plants require extra water to stay healthy and vibrant.